I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-obregistercallbacks.md

 <p> </p>

 ## -remarks
 <p>A driver must unregister all callback routines before it unloads.
 You can unregister the callback routine by calling the <b>ObUnRegisterCallbacks</b> routine.</p>

-<p>A driver must unregister all callback routines before it unloads.
-You can unregister the callback routine by calling the <b>ObUnRegisterCallbacks</b> routine.</p>

 ## -requirements